Shellable simplicial complex and switching rook polynomial of frame polyominoes: Hilbert series and rook polynomial of frame polyominoes

 \begin{proof} The claim follows arguing similarly as done in the proof of Lemma \ref{Lemma: If two l.r.corners are on the Horiz. edge then...}. \end{proof}

-\begin{rmk}\rm Let $\cP$ be a parallelogram polyomino and $\Delta(\cP)$ be the simplicial complex attached to $\lt_{<}(I_{\cP})$.
-We remember that, for all $k\geq 0$, every maximal chain of $\cP$ with $k$ descents as distributive lattice is a facet of $\Delta(\cP)$ with $k$ steps, and vice versa.
-As a consequence of \cite[Proposition 3.11, Lemma 3.12]{Parallelogram Hilbert series}, we observe that there is a one-to-one correspondence between the canonical positions in $\cP$ of $k$ rooks and the facets of $\Delta(\cP)$ with $k$ steps. \end{rmk}
+\begin{rmk}\rm Let $\cP$ be a parallelogram polyomino and $\Delta(\cP)$ be the simplicial complex attached to $\cP$.
+Recall that, for all $j\geq 0$, every maximal chain of $\cP$ with $j$ descents as distributive lattice is a facet of $\Delta(\cP)$ with $j$ steps, and vice versa.
+As a consequence of \cite[Proposition 3.11, Lemma 3.12]{Parallelogram Hilbert series}, we observe that there is a one-to-one correspondence between the canonical configurations in $\cP$ of $j$ rooks and the facets of $\Delta(\cP)$ with $j$ steps. \end{rmk}

-Now we are ready to prove one of the crucial results of this work, which provides a bijection between the facets with $k$ steps of the simplicial complex of a frame polyomino $\cP$ and the canonical position in $\cP$ of $k$ rooks.
+Now we are ready to prove one of the crucial results of this work, which provides a bijection between the facets with $j$ steps of the simplicial complex attached to a frame polyomino $\cP$ and the canonical configurations of $j$ rooks in $\cP$.

-\begin{thm} Let $\cP$ be a frame polyomino and $\Delta(\cP)$ be the attached simplicial complex.
-For all $k\geq 0$, there exists a bijection between the facets with $k$ steps of $\Delta(\cP)$ and the canonical position in $\cP$ of $k$ rooks. \end{thm}
+\begin{thm} Let $\cP$ be a frame polyomino and $\Delta(\cP)$ be the simplicial complex attached to $\cP$.
+For all $j\geq 0$, there exists a bijection between the facets with $j$ steps of $\Delta(\cP)$ and the canonical configurations in $\cP$ of $j$ rooks. \end{thm}